Windstream Internet Acceptable Use Policy

 Section 2: Consequences for Activities in Violation of this Policy

-Windstream has the right, in its sole discretion, with or without notice, to suspend or terminate your account when you engage in any conduct that violates Windstream's Terms and Conditions (which includes this policy, your written contract with Windstream, if applicable, or any other Windstream policy applicable to the service) at www.windstream.com/terms.
+Suspension and Termination: Windstream has the right, in its sole discretion, with or without notice, to suspend or terminate your account when you engage in any conduct that violates Windstream's Terms and Conditions (which includes this policy, your written contract with Windstream, if applicable, or any other Windstream policy applicable to the service) at http://www.windstream.com/terms.aspx.
+This includes suspension or termination of your services if Windstream determines that you are a repeat infringer under the DMCA or other applicable intellectual property protections.
 We will make reasonable efforts to contact you if you are in jeopardy of suspension or termination; however, to protect our network and our customers, we reserve the right to block you first and subsequently contact you.
 We also reserve the right to cancel e-mail messages and/or restrict the size of e-mail distribution lists.

 - Legal fees, subject to a minimum fee of $500

 - Activation fee or further deposits to reconnect suspended services

 - Simultaneous login (Dial-up services); $1.00 per hour.
 One-hour minimum charge; time exceeding the first hour will be rounded up to the next hour.
 Each simultaneous login will be treated as a separate instance of billing.

 - Unsolicited bulk e-mail (spam clean-up): You will be charged $300 + $5 per message sent + $100 per complaint received by Windstream.